dotnet/sourcelink/docs/Readme.md

 </PropertyGroup>
 ```

-The initialization target shall update each item of the `SourceRoot` item group that belongs to the Xyz provider with `SourceLinkUrl` metadata that contains the final URL that will be stored in the SourceLink for this source root.
+The initialization target shall update each item of the `SourceRoot` item group that belongs to the Xyz provider with `SourceLinkUrl` metadata that contains the final URL for this source root that will be stored in the SourceLink file.
 It shall ignore any `SourceRoot` items whose `SourceControl` and `RepositoryUrl` metadata it does not recognize.

 See [https://github.com/dotnet/sourcelink/blob/master/src/SourceLink.GitHub/build/Microsoft.SourceLink.GitHub.targets](the implementation of GitHub SourceLink package) for an example.